pricillar/Cast/README.md

     The clue's behind the name, **Innovate** Technologies.
     Cast is built on the definition of innovation.
-    The 90s was dull, boring and most importantly; 15 years ago.
+    The 90s were dull, boring and most importantly; 15 years ago.
     Cast promises an innovative solution to streaming.
-    Combining clever, modern code with a beautiful UI; you really cannot go wrong.
+    Combining clever, modern code with a beautiful UI; you really can't go wrong.

 ## Documentation